armory/documentation/_spinnaker/terraform_integration.md

       name: ssh-key-tmp
     ```

-With these modifications in place, and after Terraformer has had time to redeploy via the replica set, Terraformer will now have proper access for cloning Git repositories via `SSH`.
-As mentioned before, your repository will need have the `SSH Key` added as a deploy key for this workflow to.
+The Terraform Integration now has access to clone private remote Git repositories via SSH after you make these changes and the Terraform Integration redeploys.